Feb 25, 2026

 Tail

-The tail is long, thin, and tapers to a point.
+The tail is long, slender, and tapers to a fine point.
+It’s proportionate to the cat’s lean and tubular body.

 Coat

 Siamese cats have a short, silky coat.
-They have four traditional color points: seal point, chocolate point, blue point, and lilac point.
+They have a lighter body with darker points on the face, ears, paws, and tail.
+Common color points include: seal point, chocolate point, blue point, and lilac point.

 Size